bwang514/PerformanceNet/README.md

 ### Inference (to be uploaded)

-Let the model perform the scores in the test dataset to see how good is it!
+Let the model perform the scores in the test dataset to see how good it is!

 ### Audio Synthesis (to be uploaded)